feature-importance/torchwatcher/README.md

     my_interjection = MyWrappedFwdBwd()

-As with the forward interjection, the node name is passed to the `process`
+As with the forward interjection, the node name is passed to both `process` methods, together with the inputs and outputs (or input gradients and output gradients).
+If the interjection was wrapping an underlying `nn.Module` instance, a reference to that instance is also passed along (this will be `None` if a different type of node in the compute graph was wrapped).

 ### Adding interjections to the graph